IMSweeney/Udacity_Mouse_Maze_Project/README.md

 The breadth-first algorithm described in the previous section is good but it cannot explore new nodes, only plan a path to nodes have already been seen.
 To remedy this we need another path planning algorithm one level above this.
 This algorithm works as follows:
 1. Each time a new node is added to the graph it is also added to a frontier set
 2. When a node is visited it is removed from the frontier
-3. If there is not currently a path being followed, choose the next frontier node to move to
+3. If there is not currently a path being followed, choose a new frontier node to move to
 4. Find the path to this node using the breadth-first algorithm above
-5. move along this path
+5. Move along this path

 How this path is chosen is borrowed from heuristic search algorithms like A\*.
 Each node on the frontier is scored based on a combination of aspects.
 The wrinkle for this specific problem is that this combination changes depending on the phase of exploration that the robot is in.
-Firstly, there are two runs of the maze.
-This heuristic scoring only applies to the first, or exploration run, since the second run always has the goal cells as the node to path to.
-Secondly, the first run can be split up into two phases: The first pahse is for simply finding the goal.
+There are two runs of the maze.
+At the start of the second run we will have already found a path to the goal and attempted to refine it.
+For this reason, no heuristic is needed.
+Simply navigate to the goal with breadth first search.
+However, durring the first run, the robot must both find the goal, and explore for the optimal path.
+Because of this, the first run can be split up into two phases: The first pahse is for simply finding the goal.
 In the second phase, once the goal has been found, the goal is to explore some portion of the rest of the maze to find the optimal path from start to goal.

-For each phase, nodes on the frontier are scored as follows:
+For each of these phases, nodes on the frontier are scored as follows:
 ```python
 score = (
     self.weight1_goal_dist * node.distance(self.goal_node)